 Are you looking to accept credit or debit card payments for your business?
 While the process may appear difficult, small business credit card processing is easier than it sounds.
-We’ll start at the beginning.
-In order to set up a merchant account, you’ll first need to consider a few things about credit card processing and your business.

 Credit Card Payments and Your Business